Issues Common Among Men Who Experience Same-Sex Attraction

 • Fear of getting an illness.

-• Needing to save or collect things, feeling worried about throwing things away.
+• Needing to save or collect things or feeling worried about throwing things away.

 • Needing to have things in order, symmetrical, exact, or lined up.

-• Having to write perfectly, needing to start over if you make a mistake.
+• Having to write perfectly or feeling you need to start over if you make a mistake.

 • Feeling excessively afraid about being wrong or bad, having bad thoughts, saying bad things, being punished; dwelling excessively on thoughts about God or religion.